PovertyAction/guides/CleaningGuide/03 Dataset, Value, and Variable Documentation/05 Value Labels.md

 ````
 	*Ensure sencode is installed
-	cap which sencode // Confirm secode is installed
+	cap which sencode
-	if _rc ssc install sencode // If there is an error code, then install sencode
+	if _rc ssc install sencode

 	*Load data
      	sysuse auto, clear
-	keep if _n <= 10 // Keep the first ten observations for the sample
+	keep if _n <= 10 // Keep the first ten observations of the sample

-	/*  "# del" sets the delimiter to ";" instead of a return so a command
-	    can be formatted across multiple lines
-	*/
 	# del ;

 	/* This label is named by the variable name, an "_", and then "label"